 This looks pretty simple and convenient.
 Though this converter isn’t 100% accurate, you can instantly fix any mistakes in transcription.

 How to Convert MP3 to MIDI in Ableton Live

-All you need to do is to right-click on the track and select “Convert Harmony to New MIDI Track”.
+All you need to do is right-click on the track and select “Convert Harmony to New MIDI Track.”
 In a couple of moments, you will get a quite precise MIDI file.
-If your file consists only of the single-notes melody line, you can select “Convert Melody…” instead of “Convert Harmony…” option in order to get even more precise MIDI file.
+If your file consists only of the single-notes melody line, you can select the “Convert Melody…” instead of the “Convert Harmony…” option to get an even more precise MIDI file.